 Meet Volpone, the rich old magnifico, whose ingenious schemes and farcical scams dupe his wealthy friends into showering him with gold.
 This feast of extraordinary language and outrageous characters is a merciless satire that delightfully skewers the selfish manipulations of hypocrites—without excusing the greed and gullibility of their victims.
 Against scoundrels cloaked in propriety and legal dodgings, the virtuous are practically defenseless—and even the judge is on the make.
 Is Volpone the sly fox...or the outfoxed?

-VOLPONE will premiere LIVE on Monday, June 14 A recording of that livestream will be available until 7:00 PM EDT on Friday, June 18 – then it disappears.
+VOLPONE premiered LIVE on Monday, June 14.
+The recording of that livestream was available until 7:00 PM EDT Friday, June 18.

 Red Bull Theater wishes to express its gratitude to the Performers’ Unions: ACTORS’ EQUITY ASSOCIATION, AMERICAN GUILD OF MUSICAL ARTISTS, AMERICAN GUILD OF VARIETY ARTISTS, and SAG-AFTRA through Theatre Authority, Inc. for their cooperation in permitting the Artists to appear in this program.